pmagtulis/covid-ph/README.md

 **how much testing is being conducted, which age group is most infected** and others can be easily determined through the database.
 Similarly, programmers and other researchers can likewise play around with the code for their own analysis using pandas.

 Since data can be retrieved seamlessly, it is also easier to make visualization out of them.
-Below are two examples of visualization I made using data
+Below is an example of visualization I made using data
 I collected and processed in Jupyter Notebook.
 These visualizations require the use of other softwares like **QGIS** and **Adobe Illustrator**.

 ![cases by provinces-01](https://user-images.githubusercontent.com/87161563/148441101-3daa6894-d32e-4ef0-9950-d35f6cb09105.png)